thecomeonman/PredictingTransferSuccesses/README.md

 Let us look at the other criteria of comparing the conversion factor between two leagues based on the various ways in which players could move between those two leagues.
-We will do this by comparing the conversion factor from league a to league b with the conversion factors of all paths which involved having up to two other leagues in between league a and b, eg. league a -&gt; b compared to league a -&gt; c -&gt;
-b, league a -&gt; c -&gt; d -&gt; b, etc.
+We will do this by comparing the conversion factor directly from league a to league b with the combined conversion factor of all other ways in which a player could move between league a and league b, eg. league a -&gt; b compared to league a -&gt; c -&gt; b, league a -&gt; c -&gt; d -&gt; b, etc.

 ![](README_files/figure-markdown_strict/graph_length_2_viz-1.png)